marshallswain/feathers-graph-populate/docs/getting-started.md

 > Notice that the `$populateParams` is a custom `param`, so it is outside of the `query` object.

+### Unnamed Queries (internal only)

 For internal requests, in addition to supporting named queries, you can directly provide a query object.
 This allows custom, unnamed queries like the following:

 ```js
 app.service('users').find({